n8han/pilot/README.markdown

 Download the [Pilot application package][app].
 On Mac OS X, it contains a double-clickable application.
 Open it and after some time a web browser will open with Pilot showing the current directory.
 There may be a lengthy delay as various libraries are downloaded.
+There will also be a dialog prompting you, awkwardly, to exit Pilot.
+Don't click OK until you want to do that!

 You'll notice a spde-examples folder next to the application.
 These samples from the [Spde][spde] project are provided to give you